thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/ce-action-nodes.md

 ![image](/images/user-guide/rule-engine-2-0/nodes/action-create-alarm.png)

-This Node tries to load latest Alarm with configured **Alarm Type** for Message Originator.
+This Node tries to load the latest Alarm with configured **Alarm Type** for Message Originator.
 If **Uncleared** Alarm exist, then this Alarm will be updated, otherwise a new Alarm will be created.

 Node Configuration: